adauto82/kramp-test-service/README.md

 ---

 1. Run `mvn clean install` to build your application
+1. Run `mvn package` to package your application
+1. Check config.yml and set your values
 1. Start application with `java -jar target/kramp-test-service-1.0.0.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`